 Simple and informative.
-Ellen Pool uses a Concerige real estate website designed by the Carrot team.
-Her website showcases her company’s well-designed logo, along with several engaging property images from the company’s catalog of listings via IDX.
+Townsend Realty Group uses a real estate website designed by the Carrot team.
+Their website showcases the company’s well-designed logo, along with several engaging property images from the company’s catalog of listings via IDX.

 With IDX, visitors can search for houses natively on your website rather than having to leave and go to Zillow or Realtor.com.

 And the more time people spend on your website, getting to know you and your business, the better they’ll remember you when they’re reading to buy a house.

 However, no matter how good the IDX on your real estate website, people still go to third-party listing websites at some point.

 Zillow, for example, has 160 million monthly users.
 50% of visitors to Zillow are planning to buy or sell a home.
 And there are even two million real estate professionals listed on Zillow.

 Still, though, IDX is worth having because some people will stay on your website to browse listings.

 The G Team are active agents in Roseburg, Oregon.
 They offer innovative solutions to address their audiences.
 Rather than only having bulk listings and content for their properties, the G Team has created specific pages for their niche audiences.

 Here is an example of how they target North Umpqua River Homes with a specific page as well as specific content.

 The G Team offers another reason that you should consider using IDX.